 The Detailed Explanation:

-The load capacity of a tire is indicated by a letter, like B C, or D. For example, a load range D tire can carry more weight than a load range B tire of the size.
+The weight-carrying ability of a tire is denoted by a letter such as B, C, or D. For instance, a load-range tire has a higher weight capacity compared to a load-range B tire of the same size.

 Important Considerations: